acoustep/entrust-gui/README.md

 ## Installation

-_For Laravel 5.2 see the [5.2 branch](https://github.com/acoustep/entrust-gui/tree/5.2) for installation details._
+_For Laravel 5.2 and 5.3 see the [5.2 branch](https://github.com/acoustep/entrust-gui/tree/5.2) for installation details._

 Add the package to your ```composer.json``` file